imzxtingi/deep-learning-challenge/README.md

 * **Data Preprocessing**
     * The target column was the "IS_SUCCESSFUL" column in the dataset to determine whether the funding was used effectively and successfully.
     * The features of the model can include NAME, APPLICATION_TYPE, AFFILIATION, CLASSIFICATION, USE_CASE, ORGANIZATION, STATUS, INCOME_AMT, SPECIAL_CONSIDERATIONS, and ASK_AMT.
 These features can be changed to optimize the predictive accuracy of the model.
 Not all features needed to be included or used.
 However, in order to optimize the model, I used all the features listed above.
-    * The features that were removed from the input data was EIN and possibly names which were both idenfitication columns.
-For the first model, both EIN and names were removed from the model.
-However, in order to optimize the model for a predictive accuracy above 75% I added back the name column to get it above 75%.
+    * The features that were removed from the input data was EIN and possibly NAME which were both idenfitication columns.
+For the first model, both EIN and NAME were removed from the model.
+However, in order to optimize the model for a predictive accuracy above 75% I added back the NAME column to get it above 75% in model 2.

 * **Compiling, Training, and Evaluating the Model - Model 1 (non-optimized)**
      * Model 1 removed NAME and EIN columns from the training and testing data.